vthz/Custom-Path-Finder/Readme.md

 ## Status
-This is working fine for some coordinatess.
-But for some coordinates lines seems to be going over the maze boundry.
-Still working hope someday i will find the solution!!!
+This is working fine but, for some coordinates lines seems to be going over the maze boundry.
+Still working hope someday I will find the solution!!!